 How it Works

-Each time someone new makes a payment in your PayPal Business or Premier account, we’ll add them to your list as a subscribed contact.
+Each time someone new makes a payment in your PayPal Business or Premier account, we’ll add them to your audience as a subscribed contact.
 Their data, including their PayPal purchase information, will sync with your Mailchimp account.
 You can then use this data to build segments and create targeted campaigns.

-Format List Fields
+Format Audience Fields

 Your Mailchimp fields must be text fields, instead of address or zip code fields.
 The zip code field type will work for customers in the United States, but the text field is flexible for international customers.

 Each piece of PayPal customer information corresponds to a merge tag in your audience.
 Here's the data that PayPal collects and the corresponding Mailchimp merge tags you need to use.